Adventures in a Messy Life

 Because let’s face it, we don’t want to focus on what Solomon did wrong.
 We like to focus on the big grand temple he built.
 The amazing wealth and prestige he brought to his country.
 But, that’s not the whole story.

 When did Solomon go wrong?
 Was it when he had 40,000 horses?
 Or, the 13 years it took to build his palace that was bigger and more ornate than the temple?
-At what point did his wives idolatry overtake his love for God?
+At what point did his wives’ idolatry overtake his love for God?

-I don’t know, But I learn from Solomon that wisdom isn’t everything.
+I don’t know, But I learned from Solomon that wisdom isn’t everything.
 You can be incredibly wise or smart and still make stupid decisions.
 Just look at the newspaper to see proof of that.

 But back to our Solomon’s temple activities.

-First we made a temple out of blocks, and reviewed our tabernacle lesson and the pieces in the temple.
+First, we made a temple out of blocks, and reviewed our tabernacle lesson and the pieces in the temple.

 As you can see from the video they had a fairly good memory of what was in the tabernacle and why these items were important.
-I was greatly amused they chose to add in a “Bible heroes” section to their temple, so ours may not have been Biblically accurate (adding in after the fact, something which someone commented about on youtube).
+I was greatly amused that they chose to add in a “Bible heroes” section to their temple, so ours may not have been Biblically accurate (adding in after the fact, something which someone commented about on YouTube).

 Then we moved on to what it might have been like to work on the temple.